genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/variant_calling_app_page_top.png

-The app uses samtools mpileup which automatically scans every position supported by an aligned read, computes all the possible genotypes supported by these reads, and then calculates the probability that each of these genotypes is truly present in your sample.
+The application uses samtools mpileup which automatically scans every position supported by an aligned read, computes all the possible genotypes supported by these reads, and then calculates the probability that each of these genotypes is truly present in your sample.